How to Extract EPUB to HTML with GroupDocs.Parser for Java

 Practical Applications

-Here are some real‑world scenarios where how to extract EPUB and convert EPUB to HTML are especially valuable:
+Here are some real‑world scenarios where extract epub to html is especially valuable:

 - Digital Libraries – Serve e‑books directly in browsers without requiring a separate reader.

-- E‑reader Apps – Load HTML into a WebView component for fast rendering on mobile devices.
+- E‑reader Apps – Load HTML into a WebView component for fast, native‑like rendering on mobile devices.

 - Content Syndication – Publish excerpts or full chapters on blogs, news sites, or learning platforms while keeping formatting intact.